heyrict/cindy-next-rust/README.md

   Make sure `DATABASE_URL` in the config file points to your postgres instance.
   If you followed the steps above, it is `postgres://cindy:cindy-password@127.0.0.1:5432/cindy-db`.

-- Setup the database with `diesel database setup`.
+- Setup the database with `diesel database setup && diesel migration run`.

 - Create an admin account with `just signup`.